 Why might content be withheld?

-Many countries, including the United States, have laws that may apply to Tweets and/or Twitter account content.
+Many countries, including the United States, have laws that may apply to posts and/or X account content.
 In our continuing effort to make our services available to people everywhere, if we receive a valid and properly scoped request from an authorized entity, it may be necessary to withhold access to certain content in a particular country from time to time.
 Such withholdings will be limited to the specific jurisdiction that has issued the valid legal demand or where the content has been found to violate local law(s).

 How do you know if content has been withheld and why?